sd-owens/SuperTasks/README.md

 The software uses the design pattern of “observer” where a one-to-many dependency between objects is defined in that when one object changes status, all of its subordinate objects are updated with that status.

 For our application, when a project is marked complete by a user, all of its tasks are also marked complete if they haven’t already been done so manually by the group.

+A second example of the "observer" design pattern is when a new User is created, a corresponding Account object is also created.
+This pattern is accomplished using the "signals" feature in Django.

+**Decorator**

+The software uses a decorator for views that require the user to be logged in.
+The decorator provides an abstraction which checks the user's session value for authentication.
+The Gang of Four specifically described the decorator as relating to "classes" and we are not using "classes" for the views, however, the same principle applies to our view functions.

 <!-- FINAL STATE OF SOFTWARE -->
 ## Final State of Software